run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_mpi_attach.md

 ## runai mpi attach

-Attach to a running container in a mpi training job
+attach to a running container in a mpi training job

 ```
 runai mpi attach [WORKLOAD_NAME] [flags]